theshteves/stevenkneiser.com/blog/return-to-software.md

 ...

 I've always loved software, but I'm big on communication: I want to relate to others outside software.
 I'm a craftsperson who loves to chat just as much with marketers & salespeople about their craft.
-My high school tagline was "always ready to pull back the curtain & study the clockwork" & that's never changed.
+My high school tagline was "always ready to pull back the curtain & study the clockwork."
+That still holds up.

-I invested a few years to better understand "business" & the entire revenue-side of organizations.
-But I never intended to leave my background behind.
+I invested a few years to better understand "business" (I put it in air quotes because that's the keyword, this centralized pocket of mystery & illusions I used to file any non-technical concepts under).
+In other words, I invested a few years undercover in the other side of organizations where they only think about revenue, product marketing, partnerships, sales, investors, "distribution", etc.

+But I never intended to leave my technical background behind. **All technical skills have a half-life**, and software is on the frontier, redefining "half-life".
 It's true that the half-life of technical knowledge is shortening, so I want to re-engage with the craft of software as long as I can keep up.

 **So I might be a little rusty,
 <br />but I'm back**
-<br/>& this time I know where I want to go
+<br/>& this time I know where we're headed

-* TODO: more to come

 <!---